MicrosoftDocs/sdk-api/sdk-api-src/content/mmiscapi/nf-mmiscapi-mmioseek.md

 ## -returns

 Returns the new file position, in bytes, relative to the beginning of the file.
-If there is an error, the return value is â€“ 1.
+If there is an error, the return value is –1.

 ## -remarks